How can we make sure a fabric is free of chemicals of concern?

 Textiles impact our health and the health of our planet.

-Most fabric contains toxic chemicals that are residual and have been shown to cause illness in adults, and developmental problems in children.
+Most fabric contains toxic chemicals that are residual and have been shown to cause illness in adults, and developmental problems in children, among other problems.

 At Two Sisters Ecotextiles, we produce our fabrics (both fiber and cloth) with careful attention to environmental sustainability factors all through the supply chain.